tingard/IRIS-front-end/README.md

 * yarn

-    Yarn is a very new package manager which is considered by many to be faster and more secure than npm.
+	Yarn is a package manager which is considered by many to be faster and more secure than npm.
 Running the installation script is the easiest way to add it to your system:

     ```bash
     curl -o- -L https://yarnpkg.com/install.sh | bash